BlockChain4Prez/BlockChain4Prez/README.md

 - 👀 I’m interested in learning more about coding and smart contract development to bolster my legal work with NFTs.
 - 🌱 I’m currently learning Solidity and Java.
 - 💞️ I’m looking to collaborate on interesting NFT projects
-- 📫 How to reach me, on Twitter @BlockChain4Prez
+- 📫 How to reach me, on Twitter @Cliff_Esq

 <!---
 BlockChain4Prez/BlockChain4Prez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.